 You did not specify the species to be used for testing.
-According to the test method OECD TG 489, the test must be performed in rats.
-According to the test method OECD TG 474, the test may be performed in mice or rats.
-Therefore, the combined must be conducted in the rat.
+According to the test method OECD TG 489, rats are routinely used in this test.
+Therefore, the combined test (OECD TG 489 and OECD TG 474) must be performed in rats.

-You proposed testing by the oral route.
+You did not specify the route for testing.
 Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate.